sulovek/clincal_trial_data_analysis_R/README.md

 In the figure, the p value represents the log-rank test.
 If you want to add the risk table, simple put risk.table value as "T" instead of "F" as written in the example dataset.

 ## Editing Plots in PowerPoint
 Annotating the plots using codes is time consuming.
-To make graphs that is directly editable in MS Powerpoint, [check this video](https://www.youtube.com/watch?v=8q5JTNF4jJE "Annotate in PowerPoint")
+To make graphs that is directly editable in MS Powerpoint, [check my Youtube video](https://www.youtube.com/watch?v=8q5JTNF4jJE "Annotate in PowerPoint")

 ## Collaboration
 If you need help in making plots for clinical trial.
 Do not hesitate to contact me by email: sulovekoriala@gmail.com